huangpenggit/arc/web/web-wechat/src/main/resources/static/plugins/bootstrap/js/tests/README.md

 ## How does Bootstrap's test suite work?

 Bootstrap uses [QUnit](http://api.qunitjs.com/), a powerful, easy-to-use JavaScript unit test framework.
-Each plugin has a file dedicated to its tests in `unit/<plugin-name>.js`.
+Each plugin has a systemFile dedicated to its tests in `unit/<plugin-name>.js`.

 * `unit/` contains the unit test files for each Bootstrap plugin.
 * `vendor/` contains third-party testing-related code (QUnit and jQuery).